Logo

 )

-Now, you can use useSession hook in your components to get session data.
+You can now use the useSession hook in your components to access the session data:

 app/page.tsx